-I met him a year and a half ago when I needed to replace a rear tire while touring.
+I met him in 2015 when I needed to replace a rear tire while touring.
 By a friend's recommendation, I visited his shop.
 We got to talking and he pointed out some issues with my riding position (arms and back too straight, wrists too bent, saddle too high).
 He spoke in length about the anatomy of riding and the problems that could occur in the long-term from incorrect ergonomics.
 Quickly impressed by his knowledge and skills, I brought up my round-the-world dream and needing a bicycle for the trip.
 Soon enough, he took my physical measurements on an adjustable bike contraption where he can set the perfect tube lengths and handlebar distances.
 And after some months of discussion and planning, he designed this unique frame specifically for me.

 The frame is the most important part of a bicycle.
 It's like the foundation of a house, it needs to be solid and well-made.
 It's made of steel, as with most touring bikes, where durability is very important.
 All other components need to be high quality, but without using fancy high-tech solutions.
 If something breaks in a third world country, you don't want to be stuck for a month waiting for spare parts to be shipped from Germany.
 It's much better to favour standard sizes and solutions.

 The marked improvements compared to my old bicycle: